coltonbooth/CoreChainDB/docs/root/source/installation/api/http-client-server-api.rst

 .. note::

-   If you want to do more sophisticated queries than those provided by the BigchainDB HTTP API, then one option is to connect to MongoDB directly (if possible) and do whatever queries MongoDB allows.
+   If you want to do more sophisticated queries than those provided by the corechaindb HTTP API, then one option is to connect to MongoDB directly (if possible) and do whatever queries MongoDB allows.
    For more about that option, see
-   `the page about querying BigchainDB <https://docs.corechaindb.com/en/latest/query.html>`_.
+   `the page about querying corechaindb <https://docs.corechaindb.com/en/latest/query.html>`_.

 .. http:get:: /api/v1/transactions/{transaction_id}